 No one knows exactly what causes bloat to occur, but hyperactive dogs and those that eat too quickly appear to be more at risk.

-The low-hanging ears of the English Foxhound should be checked regularly and cleaned if necessary since ear infections can be a problem.
+Check the low-hanging ears of the English Foxhound regularly.
+Clean them if necessary since ear infections can be a problem.